Responsible Website Re-Design

 If my conversion rate drops, how long do I wait to see if it rebounds?

-So what changes can have a negative impact with my search engine standings.
+So what changes can have a negative impact on my search engine standings.

-Changing a CMS is a big change, but so is adding new functionality that requires on-going administration, especially if this will require creative and technical resources.
-Too many of these changes at once can cause new inefficiencies, overworked staff, over extended financial resources, or simply that new bell and whistle on your website being unutilized all together.
+Changing a CMS is a big change, but so is adding new functionality that requires ongoing administration, especially if this will require creative and technical resources.
+Too many of these changes at once can cause new inefficiencies, overworked staff, overextended financial resources, or simply that new bell and whistle on your website being unutilized altogether.

 Be Smart… Be Responsible